Solar Hijri calendar: Iran

-In 1975, Iranian scholars discovered that this solar calendar was in practice as early as the Achaemenid Era.
-Therefore, the Pahlavi Government under the orders of Shah Mohammad Reza Pahlavi changed the origin of the calendar to the beginning of Cyrus the Great's reign as its first year, rather than the Hijrah of Muhammad.
-Overnight, the year changed from 1354 to 2534.
-The change lasted until the Iranian revolution in 1979, at which time the Iranian government reverted the epoch to the Hijrah.

 Afghanistan

 Afghanistan legally adopted the official Jalali calendar in 1922 but with different month names.
-Afghanistan uses Arabic names of the zodiacal signs; for example, the 1978 Saur Revolution took place in the second month of the Solar Hijri calendar (Persian Ordibehesht; Saur is named after Taurus).
-The Solar Hijri calendar has been until recently the official calendar of the government of Afghanistan, and all national holidays and administrative issues have been fixed according to the Solar Hijri calendar.
+Afghanistan uses Arabic names of the zodiacal signs; for example, the Saur Revolution in 1978 took place in the second month of the Solar Hijri calendar (Persian Ordibehesht; Saur is named after Taurus).
+The Solar Hijri calendar has been until recently the official calendar of the government of Afghanistan, and all national holidays and administrative issues were fixed according to the Solar Hijri calendar.

-However the Taliban have imposed the lunar Hijri calendar on Afghanistan during both periods of their rule.
-Under the Taliban's first rule (1996–2001), the lunar Hijri calendar was imposed, thus changing the year overnight from 1375 to 1417.
-Effective 30 July 2022 (the Islamic New Year of the lunar Hijri calendar), the Taliban have once again imposed the lunar calendar.
-Thus the year once again leaped forward, this time from 1401 to 1444.
+However, the Taliban imposed the lunar Hijri calendar in Afghanistan during both periods of their rule.
+Under the Taliban's first rule from 1996 to 2001, the lunar Hijri calendar was imposed, thus changing the year overnight from 1375 to 1417.
+With effect from 1 Muharram 1444 AH (8 Mordad 1401 SH; 30 July 2022 CE) (the Islamic New Year of the lunar Hijri calendar), the Taliban once again imposed the lunar calendar.
+Thus the year number once again leaped forward, this time from 1401 to 1444.

 Tajikistan

-Tajikistan does not use the Solar Hijri calendar and never did so, despite being part of the Persian-speaking world.
-Although the country does celebrate Nowruz, the official New Year's Day in Tajikstan is 1 January in the Gregorian calendar, which is also the case in other non-Persian speaking Iranian or Turkic communities ranging from Eastern Europe to Western China.
-Tajikistan's capital, Dushanbe, is taken from the Solar Hijri calendar and translates to "Monday" in Persian.
+Tajikistan does not use the Solar Hijri calendar and has never done so, despite being part of the Persian-speaking world.
+The country does, however, celebrate Nowruz, although the official New Year's Day in Tajikistan is 1 January in the Gregorian calendar, which is also the case in other non-Persian speaking Iranian or Turkic communities ranging from Eastern Europe to Western China.
+The name of Tajikistan's capital, Dushanbe, is taken from the Solar Hijri calendar and translates to "Monday" in Persian.